valsamovich/cs.github.io/docs/how-to-git.md

 Fork and Clone
 --------------

 Fork the repository by clicking fork button on top right side of the page.
-Clone the remote repository
+Clone the remote repository.

 ```
 git clone https://github.com/[usename]/engineering.git